Most Active Stories

 GROSS: Jesus was referred to as the king of the Jews.
 Did he call himself that, and what did that mean it is time?
 Do we know?
 Can we have any idea what that meant in its time?

-EHRMAN: Yeah, we do know, and actually to be a king of the Jews simply meant literally being the kind over Israel.
-It is a very difficult question to get to, what Jesus taught about himself because of the nature of our gospels, but one thing is relatively certain, that that the reason the Romans crucified Jesus was precisely because he was calling himself the kind of Israel.
+EHRMAN: Yeah, we do know, and actually to be a king of the Jews simply meant literally, being the king over Israel.
+It is a very difficult question to get to, what Jesus taught about himself because of the nature of our gospels, but one thing is relatively certain, that that the reason the Romans crucified Jesus was precisely because he was calling himself the king of Israel.

 Now, Jesus obviously was not the king.
 So what might he have meant by it?
 Well, what scholars have long thought is that Jesus was talking about not being put on the throne by means of some kind of political show of power, but that Jesus thought the world as he knew it was coming to an end and God was going to bring in a kingdom, a new kingdom in which there would be no more injustice or oppression or poverty or suffering of any kind.